Doctor or Nurse?

 You can help us by trying to use the right sort of appointment.

-This is made like an ordinary appointment but instead of having to come to the surgery the doctor rings you at a prearranged time.
-If you feel you will need to be examined, this appointment type is not appropriate.
-However, if after a telephone consultation your doctor feels an examination is needed, an appointment will then be arranged.
-Doctors can arrange for you to have blood tests, prescriptions and referrals via telephone consultations.
+Currently all appointments with the GP and ANPs begin with an initial telephone consultation, if you or the doctor feel you will need to be examined, they can subsequently arrange a face to face assessment.
+Doctors/ANPs can arrange for you to have blood tests, prescriptions and referrals via telephone consultations.
 You may also be offered a follow-up telephone consultation.
 It has been found that many people find this new service convenient to use.
 Please ensure you give the receptionist a number you will be contactable on and make every effort to answer your call when it is incoming.

 Many of you know that the nurses at Handbridge are a vital part of the team and provide a wide range of services

 - Childhood vaccinations & health advice for parents of young children